 The "Directel" is an innovated integration of mobile Internet and traditional PSTN network, using the APP on the mobile phone end to accomplish the basic telephone function and meet the customized requirements of mobile Internet telecommunication for the users.
-It can promote different telecommunication service provider to integrate their services (not only includes HK service providers, but also can provide access to overseas telecommunication service providers to achieve non-standard cross border telecommunication service), so as to realize one APP with multiple affiliated phone numbers, saving money for the user and bring new telecom experience.
+It can promote different telecommunication service providers to integrate their services (not only includes HK service providers, but also can provide access to overseas telecommunication service providers to achieve non-standard cross border telecommunication service), so as to realize one APP with multiple affiliated phone numbers, saving money for the user and bring new telecom experience.

-3. Private Phonebook
+Private Phonebook 3.

-Private phonebook is a personal communication management software with CA core technology (including CA-SIM card's hardware certificate and software certificate), mainly helping you to accomplish all functions that are based on security factors, such as the business card or phonebook management, the encrypted local or cloud storage of phonebook, prevention of malwares' access to the phonebook, encryption of the telephone communication and so on.
+Private phonebook is a personal communication management software with CA core technology (including CA-SIM card's hardware certificate and software certificate), mainly helping you to accomplish all functions that are based on security factors, such as the business card/phonebook management, the encrypted local/ cloud storage of phonebook, prevention of malwares' access to the phonebook, encryption of the telephone communication and so on.

-Apart from the above, the Group will continue to look for potential opportunities to diversify its business scope and we believe that the new business will drive a new phase of growth in 2015.
+Apart from the above, the Group will continue to look for potential opportunities to diversify its business scope and we believe that the new business will make a positive contribution to the results of the Group in the future.